SteveRxD/Blog2/content/authors/admin/_index.md

 - Financial modeling
 - R
 - Excel
+- Tableau

 ---

-I'm a data and finance guy, using this blog as an opportunity to learn new data analysis tools.
+I'm a data / finance guy, using this blog as an opportunity to learn new data analysis tools.
 I live in Dallas, Texas.